tomvit/ja2mqtt/README.md

 <!-- start features -->

 * **Jablotron topology** definition in the YAML configuration file, including sections and their codes, names, and peripherals' positions, types, and names.
+* **Jablotron events published as MQTT events**, such as section arming and disarming or peripheral state changes.
+* MQTT topics that clients can use to **control sections** and **retrieve section and peripheral states**.
 * **Declarative rules** that define how JA-121T serial bus protocol is implemented.
-* Reading events from Jablotron, such as section arming and disarming, peripheral state changes, and converting them to **MQTT events**.
-* MQTT topics that clients can use to **control sections** and **retrieve section and peripheral states**.
 * **Automated recovery** of serial interface and MQTT broker connection failures.
 * **JA-121T simulator** to simulate section state changes, peripheral state changes, and heartbeat messages.